 The papers of Dorothy Day contain her correspondence (largely incoming) with family members, friends, and associates; appointment calendars and notebooks; diaries* and retreat notes; manuscripts of articles and books; correspondence and press accounts concerning speaking engagements and other public activities; articles she wrote for non-Catholic Worker publications; and writings about her.
 Notable correspondents include Daniel and Philip Berrigan, Catherine de Hueck Doherty, Eileen Egan, James Forest, Ammon Hennacy, Thomas Merton, and Gordon Zahn.

 *The Duty of Delight: The Diaries of Dorothy Day, edited by Robert Ellsberg, was published in April 2008 by the Marquette University Press.

 Included in the records of the New York Catholic Worker community are the back files of The Catholic Worker and other publications; letters to the editor and other general correspondence; manuscripts submitted to The Catholic Worker, with related correspondence; financial and legal records; correspondence and published information documenting the NYCW's involvement in the labor and peace movements and its ties to related communities and organizations; and records of the houses of hospitality and farms maintained by the NYCW in and near New York City.

 The surviving papers of Peter Maurin, including manuscripts and scattered correspondence, form another part of the collection.
-Other past and present members of the movement whose papers are held include John Baranski, Charles Butterworth, Frank Cordaro, Thomas Cornell, Dorothy and William Gauchat, Gerald Griffin, Ammon Hennacy, Michael Kirwan, Nina Polcyn Moore, Deane Mowrer, Tina Sipula, Brian Terrell, Jacques Travers, and Stanley Vishnewski.
+Other past and present members of the movement whose papers are held include John Baranski, Charles Butterworth, Frank Cordaro, Frank Donovan, Thomas Cornell, Dorothy and William Gauchat, Gerald Griffin, Ammon Hennacy, Michael Kirwan, Nina Polcyn Moore, Deane Mowrer, Tina Sipula, Brian Terrell, Jacques Travers, and Stanley Vishnewski.
 In addition to the New York CW, Catholic Worker communities in Alderson, West Virginia; Bloomington, Illinois; Chicago, Illinois; Des Moines, Iowa; Houston, Texas; Los Angeles, California; Milwaukee, Wisconsin; St. Louis, Missouri; Syracuse, New York; and Washington, DC, have made substantial donations of archival material.
-Most of the other CW communities in existence at present send their newsletters and other publications to the Archives, and information is available on many of the former houses as well.
+Most of the other CW communities in existence at present send their publications to the Archives, or post them online, and information is available on many of the former houses as well.